Spectral Distribution of Twisted Laplacian on Typical Hyperbolic Surfaces of High Genus: The convergence of spectral distribution

-where $D$ is a fundamental domain for the universal cover $\pi: \mathbb{H} \to X$, the radial kernel function $k(x,y)=K(d(x,y))$ is smooth enough, and decays faster than any exponential and $h=\mathcal{S}(K)$ is the Selberg transform of $K$. \end{theorem} The three terms of \eqref{Sel} from left to right are called spectral average term, topological term and geometric term, respectively.
+where $D$ is a fundamental domain for the universal cover $\pi: \mathbb{H} \to X$, the radial kernel function $k(x,y)=K(d(x,y))$ is smooth enough, and decays faster than any exponential and $h=\mathcal{S}(K)$ is the Selberg transform of $K$, which is defined as the following:

+\end{theorem} The three terms in Theorem \ref{Sel} from left to right are called spectral average term, topological term, and geometric term, respectively.
 We choose $k$ to be the heat kernel $k(t,z,w)$:

 The Selberg transform of $K(t,\cdot)$ is